MattWilcox/native-base/README.md

 # Native Base

+> NOTE: This whole repo is a work in progress, as and when I find the time.

 How would I build a website if I could rely on 2023's web-native technology features?

 Like this.
 Native Base is opinionated model of HTML, CSS, and Javascript patterns for the front-end of web projects if you care only about 2023's "evergreen" browsers.
+It is not "a design" or a "design system".

 - No frameworks.
 - No build tooling.